-Establish and nurture relationships among team members to help retain employees and increase productivity and job satisfaction.
+Establishing and nurturing relationships among team members helps retain employees and increases productivity and job satisfaction.

 Reach out to employees that you're having a harder time relating to.
 They'll appreciate the effort, and you'll be investing in their satisfaction in working with you.